How to perform Medical Cost Prediction using SmartPredict?

 - Prediction and test

 To begin with, let's create our project and name it Medical Cost Prediction.
-Afterwards, let's upload our dataset by fetching it from the Kaggle repository.
+Afterward, let's upload our dataset by fetching it from the Kaggle repository.

 1. Problem definition

-We have detected that indeed some subjective conditions influence on the insurance cost, namely a particular body state, the fact a person smokes or not etc.
+We have detected that indeed some subjective conditions influence the insurance cost, namely a particular body state, the fact a person smokes or not, etc.

 Also, we are in front of a regression problem.

 2. Data exploration and visualization